As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 “WBs (Wicking Beds) performed as well or better than precision surface irrigated pots, showing statistically significant improvement in WUE (water use efficiency), yield and fruit quality.
 The results also suggest an optimum design exists for soil depth (where 300 mm outperformed 600 mm) but not reservoir depth (no difference between 150 and 300 mm).
 The WBs were more labour efficient, requiring significantly less frequent watering to achieve the same or better WUE.
 WBs are inherently low-tech and scalable and appear well-suited to a variety of urban agriculture settings.”

 Notice that the researchers mentioned “low-tech” in that last sentence.
 SIPs don’t have to be super fancy and expensive.
-In fact, many people make their own SIPs, and the internet abounds with SIP DIY guides.
+In fact, many people make their own SIPs, and the internet abounds with DIY sub-irrigated planter guides.

 However, if you’d prefer to get more aesthetically attractive, pre-made SIPs, here are a few options that we highly recommend:

 We hope this article was helpful!
-Have questions?
-Ask in the comments below.
+Have questions about gardening in SIPs or other containers?
+Ask away in the comments below.